giantmade/giant-plugins/README.md

 You should then add `"giant_plugins"` to the `INSTALLED_APPS` in `base.py`.
 Move to "C

-The structure of these files is slightly different than the norm, allowing for for more control over which plugins are added to the Django project.
-In order to add the plugins into the it is advised to create a `PLUGINS` variable in your settings file which will be appended to the `INSTALLED_APPS`.
+The structure of these files is slightly different than the norm, allowing for more control over which plugins are added to the Django project.
+In order to add the plugins it is advised to create a `PLUGINS` variable in your settings file which will be appended to the `INSTALLED_APPS`.
 The following snippet will install all of the currently available plugins (note that this should be tweaked to suit your needs):